310mc/https-310mc.github.io-tl/source/_posts/comet_show/epilogue.md

 We’re not soldiers like Alkaloid—We’re heroes who sacrifice ourselves only under our own sense of justice.

-… It would be selfish of me to say all that without giving anything in return, however, so we also took down the proposal of Kanata and I leaving Ryuseitai.
+…It would be selfish of me to say all that without giving anything in return, however, so we also took down the proposal of Kanata and I leaving Ryuseitai.

 The two of us will be working as part of Ryuseitai from now on, as well.

 {% endbubble %}
-{% bubble Shinobu %}
+{% bubble Shinobu2 %}
 Ah!
 I’m so glad to hear that.
 While I could infer why you two suggested that—

 It truly is saddening to part ways.